tfc/tfc.github.io/_posts/2016-05-14-converting_between_c_strings_and_type_lists.md

 The disassembly shows that the string is just read out of the binary, where it is available without any processing.
 It is pretty nice to see that there is *no trace* of any meta programming code in the binary.
-Apart from those strange and long symbol names, everything looks like the string in its resulting form was hard coded into the binary by hand.
+Apart from those strange and long symbol names, everything looks as if the string was hard coded into the binary by hand to its resulting form.

 The next article will deal with template meta programs which transform character type lists in order to do useful things with them.